jia1217/ParallelProgammingLabs/docs/Labs/Lab7_Fibonacci_sp.md

 #download the file to the board
 ```

-If you press the second button, which means the input is 2, then the first led will light as shown below:
+If you press the second button, which means the input is 2, then the first LED will light as shown below:

 <div align=center><img src="imgs/v1/25.png" alt="drawing" width="200"/></div>

-If you press the third button, which means the input is 4, then the leds will light as shown below:
+If you press the third button, which means the input is 4, then the LEDs will light as shown below:

 <div align=center><img src="imgs/v1/24.png" alt="drawing" width="200"/></div>

-Here, we use another RGB LED as the fifth output to stand for the ```0x1f```.
+We use another RGB LED as the fifth output to stand for the ```0x1f```.

 ## Part IV
-Table 1 below lists the
-Characters that should be displayed for each valuation of c3c2c1c0.
-Note only valid Fibonacci numbers from 0-8 are
+The table below outlines the characters that should be displayed corresponding to each value of the 4-bit input combination c3c2c1c0.
+It specifically includes valid Fibonacci numbers ranging from 0 to 8.
+If the input does not correspond to a valid Fibonacci number within this range, the character 'E' (representing "Error") should be displayed.

-displayed; E is displayed (for Error) when a non-Fibonacci number is selected.
+Note: Only the Fibonacci numbers within the specified range are considered valid.
+Any other input is treated as invalid, resulting in an 'E' display output.

 <div align=center><img src="imgs/v1/31.png" alt="drawing" width="200"/></div>